WellthCare

 Final Takeaway

 Healthcare benefits for retirees are fundamentally different from active employees in three ways: financial risk (employer subsidy drops or disappears), regulatory structure (Medicare replaces ERISA/ACA rules), and coverage design (narrower networks, higher out-of-pocket potential).
 Smart employers are using these differences to their advantage by pairing Medicare transitions with pharmacy alignment and retirement wealth tools.
-In a world where healthcare costs continue to rise faster than wages, a health-to-wealth system that bridges the active-to-retiree gap is not just nice-to-have-it’s becoming a competitive necessity.
+With healthcare costs rising faster than wages, a health-to-wealth system that bridges the active-to-retiree gap is becoming a competitive necessity.

 ← Back to Blog